MA Primary Education with Gaelic (Learners)

-- IB: HL: English at grade 5.
-SL: Mathematics at grade 5 and a language other than English at grade 5.
-SL Mathematical Studies is not accepted for this programme.
+- IB: HL: English at 5.
+SL: Mathematics at 5 and a language other than English at 5.
+SL Mathematical Studies is not accepted for this degree.

-It is important that applicants for teacher education programmes show commitment, motivation and suitability for their programme and the profession.
+It is important that applicants for teacher education degrees show commitment, motivation and suitability for their degree and the profession.